Harvard-IACS/2023-CS107/content/project/milestone5/index.md

 ### Features and Integration

 Developing individual features is usually straightforward.
 The real challenge lies in integrating them smoothly.
 For this item, develop features from different modules and conduct integration tests using GitHub Actions.
 You can merge features into the `dev` branch once they pass your tests.
 However, keep the feature development branches until reviewed by the teaching staff.
+The teaching staff will grade the `dev`branch.

 Make sure to commit often in the local repository, `as it is part of the evaluation`.
 Tests must be *commited and pushed* before any code is written.

 - Design and write your integration tests based on the `modified` API.
 - Work on at least two consecutive modules.
-This includes writing unit tests, coding, and documentation.
+This includes writing unit tests, coding, and documentation (docstring).
       - If the modules are already created: Merge the integration tests into the `dev` branch.
       - If only one module is developed: Merge the integration tests into `dev` before starting the second module.
       - If no modules are created: Merge the integration tests into `dev` first, before any module development.